 - Keep any flammable material at least far away and make sure the heater is on an even and stable surface.
 Never leave heaters on overnight or when you leave the home.

 - Use a deep ashtray, and make sure it is always on a stable surface, away from combustible objects.

 - Check all appliances/lighting for frayed or damaged cords.
 Unplug and replace immediately if found any.

-- If you have frequent problems with an outlet or wiring, contact an electrician to handle the problem instead of letting it getting bad.
+- If you have frequent problems with an outlet or wiring, contact an electrician to handle the problem instead of letting it get bad.

 - In lighting, use light bulbs that match the fixture’s recommended watts.

-- Don not let extension cords under rugs, carpet, furniture, etc. Cords can get warm, and if it become worn, it will cause a hazard.
+- Do not let extension cords under rugs, carpet, furniture, etc. Cords can get warm, and if they become worn, it will cause a hazard.

 - One-third of candle fires start in the bedroom.
 If you want to have a romantic evening, make sure that candles are on a stable surface and would not be knocked over.

 - Keep candles at least a foot away from anything combustible, more than half of candle fires start because they came in contact with combustible material.

 - Blow off all candles when leaving the room.

 - Keep candles out of reach of children.